WWE News: ‘Friday Night SmackDown’ Superstar Shoots Hard On CM Punk

-During a recent interview with The India Times, AJ Styles responded to CM Punk’s recent comments in which he claimed fans shouldn’t be surprised about Styles’ alleged silence in regards to the current racial issues in the United States.
-Styles had nothing nice to say about the former WWE Champion, suggesting that there is no love lost between the pair.
+During a recent interview with The India Times, AJ Styles responded to CM Punk’s recent comments in which he claimed fans shouldn’t be surprised about Styles’ alleged silence in regards to the current racial issues in the U.S. Styles had nothing nice to say about the former WWE Champion, suggesting that there is no love lost between the pair.

 According to Styles, he doesn’t owe Punk a proper response as he doesn’t have any respect for the former WWE superstar.
 Styles also claimed that it’s not his job to comment on social issues.